Reviews, Best Prices, Comparisons, Expert Buying Guides

 Potential Impact on Latency

-WiFi repeaters can contribute to latency in several ways:
+WiFi repeaters latency can occur in multiple ways:

 Mitigating Latency Issues